 Many vegetarians and vegans feel pretty strongly about people who don’t eat meat, but still eat fish.
 Many contend that fish can feel pain, so you’re not really cutting cruelty out of your life by just sticking to fish.

-Yet this can be a huge gray area.
+Yet this can be a huge gray area for many people.
 Some studies out there claim that fish do not feel pain like humans do.
 Fish are very different from humans biologically, and stimulating pain responses in fish the same way you would a mammal (ie. rubbing injuries) produces little to no visible response much of the time.

 Meanwhile, other scientists claim fish do feel pain.
 Biologist Victoria Braithwaite in her book “Do Fish Feel Pain?” said that when introducing an irritating chemical into a tank the fish would beat their gills faster, rub affected areas against the edges of the tank and lose their appetite.
 Like they were in pain.

-Other concerns include the unsustainable nature of modern fisheries and mercury poisoning in the fish as reasons to go full vegetarian.
-But that doesn’t take into account the availability of sustainable fisheries and healthy sources of seafood.
+Other concerns include the unsustainable nature of modern fisheries, mercury poisoning and other environmental contamination often found in fish as reasons to go full vegetarian.
+But that doesn’t take into account the availability of sustainable fisheries and healthy sources of seafood, which are becoming more common today.

-One thing is certain, you cannot be full traditional vegetarian if you eat fish, but there are reasons to qualify for the semi-vegetarian classification of pescetarian.
+One thing is certain, you cannot claim to be a full vegetarian if you eat fish, but there are some reasons to consider the semi-vegetarian classification of pescatarian.